 One downside of living in Gordon, however, is that residents on average have to contend with a long commute, spending on average 31.98 minutes every day commuting to work.

-As is often the case in a small town, Gordon doesn't have a public transportation system that people use for their commute.
+Gordon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Gordon in 2022 was $26,431, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,724 for a family of four.